 To meet the CDC requirements, the tests can be self-administered as long as they meet these criteria:

 For those who would prefer to get tested in the destination, numerous airlines as well as international hotels, including in Mexico, Costa Rica, and the Caribbean, have introduced testing options and resources to help Americans fulfill the CDC testing requirement abroad.

 So, what are the options for test kits for those who would like to try bringing one along?
-Most at-home COVID-19 test kits still require users to physically mail their sample to a laboratory.
-That’s fine if you’re in the United States, but not very plausible if you’re abroad and need a test result from within three days of flying to the United States.
-There are, however, COVID-19 test kits we found that meet the CDC requirements and offer the self-test option, produce results without a laboratory, and include a telehealth service.
+We tested the following COVID-19 test kits that meet the CDC requirements and offer the self-test option, produce results without a laboratory, and include a telehealth service.